 Starting With Inventory Is Working Backwards

-A rate card is a list of what's available.
-It tells you the price of a 60-second spot in morning drive.
-It doesn't tell you whether morning drive is the right daypart for your customers.
+A proposal built around available inventory can tell you the price of a 60-second spot in morning drive.
+It can't tell you whether morning drive is the right time slot for your customers.
 It doesn't know whether your business peaks in spring or fall.
-It has no idea who your best customer is, what makes them choose you over a competitor, or what would make them pick up the phone today.
+It has no idea who your best customer is, what makes them choose you over a competitor, or what would actually move the needle.

-When you start with the rate card, you're asking the business to fit itself around the station's inventory.
-That's backwards.
-The inventory should fit around the business, and that only happens when you actually understand the business first.
+When you start with inventory, you're asking the business to fit around what's available.
+It should be the other way around — and that only happens when you understand the business first.

 The Questions That Actually Matter

-Before we recommend a single station, daypart, or tactic, we want to understand five things:
+Before we recommend a single station, time slot, or tactic, we want to understand five things:

 What does success look like?
 Phone calls, foot traffic, website visits, form fills, booked appointments: these lead to completely different campaign structures.
 A business that needs immediate phone calls should be built differently than one building long-term brand awareness.
 If we don't know what you're measuring, we can't build toward it.

 Who is your best customer?
 Not just age and income, though those matter for station selection, but lifestyle, behavior, what they were doing before they found you, why they chose you over the alternative.
-That profile shapes which formats, which dayparts, and which messages will land.
+That profile shapes which formats, which time slots, and which messages will land.

 What are your competitors doing?
 We can research this.
 We know which businesses are active on which stations, and we can make reasonable assessments about budget levels.
-That matters: if a direct competitor is already saturating a station, there may be more leverage in going somewhere they're not, or in outspending them on their home turf.
+If a direct competitor is already saturating a station, there may be more leverage in going somewhere they're not — or in outspending them on their home turf.

 What have you tried before?
-What worked, what didn't, and, critically, why.
-"Radio didn't work for us" usually has a more specific explanation: the wrong station, the wrong message, the wrong season, too short a flight to build frequency.
+What worked, what didn't, and why.
+"Radio didn't work for us" usually has a more specific explanation: the wrong station, the wrong message, the wrong season, too short a run to build frequency.
 Understanding past attempts tells us what not to repeat.

 How This Changes the Recommendation

-A landscaping company and a financial planning firm are both trying to reach homeowners with household incomes above $75,000.
-That's the same demographic on paper.
-But the landscaping company needs heavy frequency in a 6-week spring window, a simple message with a clear call to action, and daypart weighting toward the commute when homeowners are looking out their car windows at yards.
-The financial planner needs a longer campaign that builds trust over time, a message that positions expertise rather than driving immediate calls, and probably a different station mix entirely, one with an older, more established audience.
+A landscaping company serving Boise's established neighborhoods and a financial planning firm off Eagle Road are both trying to reach homeowners with household incomes above $75,000 — the same demographic on paper.
+But the landscaping company needs heavy frequency in a 6-week spring window, a simple message with a clear call to action, and scheduling weighted toward the commute when homeowners are looking out their car windows at yards.
+The financial planner needs a longer campaign that builds trust over time, a message that positions expertise rather than driving immediate calls, and probably a different station mix entirely — one with an older, more established audience.

 Same demographic.
 Completely different campaigns.
-And you can only get there by understanding the business, not by starting with the inventory.
+You only get there by understanding the business, not by starting with the inventory.

 What This Looks Like in Practice

-By the time we're ready to recommend stations, dayparts, a flight schedule, and a digital complement, we've built a picture of your business that most people who work with national buying desks never get.
+By the time we're ready to recommend stations, time slots, a campaign schedule, and a digital complement, we've built a picture of your business that most people who work with outside agencies never get.
 They buy audiences.
 We build campaigns.
+That's why every campaign we build looks different — because the same category can require completely different structures depending on what the business actually needs.

 Ready to start with the right questions?